 United Nations Declaration on the Rights of Indigenous Peoples

 In September 2015, the Human Rights Council adopted resolution 30/11, which requested the Office of the High Commissioner for Human Rights to convene a two-day expert workshop to review the mandate of the Expert Mechanism on the Rights of Indigenous Peoples and to propose recommendations on how it can more effectively promote respect for the Declaration.

-In order to implement resolution 30/11, OHCHR organized a two day expert workshop on 4 and 5 April 2016 in Geneva.
+In order to implement resolution 30/11, OHCHR organized a two-day expert workshop on 4 and 5 April 2016 in Geneva.
 It had the following objectives: